 In April 2010 I took part in my first volunteering project at Antelope Park, based in Gweru in Zimbabwe.
 When I announced my decision to friends and family their emotions were mixed.
 I heard why am I going to the middle of Africa and if I lost my mind to handle the lions… YES, you read well.

 And before you assume anything – read the full article.
-The issue of lions, politics, and volunteering in Africa and is way more complex than just a simple it’s good or it’s bad.
+The issue of lions, politics, and volunteering in Africa and is way more complex than just a simple good or bad statement.

 Lions in Zimbabwe: Politics and Volunteering

-After a lot of cases describing animal abuse in Asia and recently, unfortunately, in my beloved South Africa, people have an impression that EVERY animal activity is bad, what isn’t always the case.
+After a lot of cases describing animal abuse in Asia and recently, unfortunately, in my beloved South Africa, people have the impression that EVERY animal activity is bad, which isn’t always the case.

-Some places in South Africa started using lions, just like elephants are being used for rides in Asia.
+Some places in South Africa started using lions, the same way elephants are being used for rides in Asia.
 It comes as no surprise that every animal contact and especially lion walks are considered bad.